-27. Q: How long will it take to recover?
+23. Q: How long will it take to recover?

 A: When you get home you will be able to navigate around by yourself.
 You will be able to do stairs.
-You will use a walker for approximately 2 weeks; your outpatient Physical Therapist will help you decide when to guit using the walker.
+You will use a walker for approximately 2 weeks; your outpatient Physical Therapist will help you decide when to quit using the walker.
 Driving and return to work will be discussed with your surgeon at your 2 week appointment or with your outpatient Physical Therapist.
 The bottom line is you CANNOT drive until you can do so safely.
 You need to have good muscle and reflex control and not have taken narcotic pain medicine for 4 hours.

 (Understandably, patients with left knee surgery may be capable of driving sooner than patients with right knee surgery.)
 Returning to work is the most variable depending on your occupation.
 The earliest return to work would be a strict sitting job at 2 weeks or longer.
 Labor work and construction work may require 3-4 months of recovery before you can return to work.
 Your surgeon and outpatient Physical Therapists are your best resources for these questions.
 After about 6 weeks you will feel about 50% recovered, after 3 months you will feel about 75% recovered.
 You should be close to 100% recovered by the first anniversary of your surgery.

-28. Q: Can I take ibuprofen or Aleve (naproxen) with my pain meds?
+24. Q: Can I take ibuprofen or Aleve (naproxen) with my pain meds?

-A: You may be on a blood thinner for up to 6 weeks after surgery, depending on your physician.
+A: You will be on a blood thinner for 6 weeks after surgery, so not every patient may take NSAIDs in the first 6 weeks.
 Some NSAIDs (like ibuprofen or naproxen) may be prescribed on a case-by-case basis.
 Again, discuss this with your surgeon and you will be provided with specific written instructions at discharge.

-29. Q: Will I need to elevate my leg at home?
+25. Q: Will I need to elevate my leg at home?